Welcome to FPVDronePilots!

 • Like

-Reactions: rktman
+Reactions: AlanzFPV and rktman

 Well the good news is that I was able to edit the Avata's video with my PowerDirector 18 program which I had purchased previously.
 I was worried because some of the video I had tried to play didn't do well.
 I made a test video using clips from the Avata, my Sony A7 Iv (shot in 8-bit) and even still pictures from various sources.
 It's too bad I can't solve the problen of editing movies taken with my Sony A7 IV shot in 10-bit but I'll keep trying.